Siteimprove/alfa/docs/review/api/alfa-rules.api.md

         };
         readonly "is-image-text-essential": {
             readonly type: "boolean";
-            readonly message: "Is the presentation of the text essential (for example, a logo)?";
+            readonly message: "Is the presentation of the text in the image essential (for example, a logo)?";
         };
         readonly "is-image-text-redundant": {
             readonly type: "boolean";